moonfacedigital/ethical-design-guidelines/README.md

 ## Addiction
 - Avoid displaying repetitive content that is short and captivating
-- Use an indicator to inform users when they are caught up to prevent stop zombie scrolling
+- Use an indicator to inform the human when they are caught up to prevent stop zombie scrolling
 - Do not autoplay videos as this does not allow the human to make a concious decision
 - Do not use The Infinite Scroll